Im-Programmatist/Docker_Nerd/README.md

             COPY testfile1 /tmp
             ADD test.tar.gz /tmp
             VOLUME ["/myvolume"]

-        )
+        ***)
         then create image file, create container (command mentioned above) **Now we will see directory/volume

     11. Share volume share with other container
         $ docker run -it  --name new_container_name --privileged=true --volumes-from previous_container_name ubuntu(image name) /bin/bash
         now new container can access volume, if we add new file in it it will be visible in previous container

     12. **Try to Create & share Volume Using Commands**
         $ docker run -it --name cont_name -v /valume_name image_name /bin/bash
         (this -v will create new volume)
         share volume - $ docker run -it new_cont_name --privileged=true --volumes-from cont_name_where_vol_created image_name /bin/bash

     13. **Try to share directory/volume with host and docker engine**
         $ docker run -it --name cont_name -v /home/ec2-user:/valume_name --privileged=true image_name /bin/bash

-        (*** ':' this colon map hostdir with new vol, it also distinguish between host directory and new volume/dir while creating using command)
+        (':' this colon map hostdir with new vol, it also distinguish between host directory and new volume/dir while creating using command)

+    14. **Other commands**
+        $ docker volume ls --> list of all volume
+        $ docker volume create vol_name --> create normal volume locally
+        $ docker volume rm vol_name --> delete used volume
+        $ docker volume prune --> It remove all unused docker volumes
+        $ docker volume inspect vol_name --> to check details of volume
+        $ docker container inspect cont_name --> to check details of container

 22. Port expose and port publish, difference between docker exec and docker attach
     - https://www.youtube.com/watch?v=p4HuoL7hwXI